-Even when states do not cut back programs, struggling families are often stigmatized and forced to jump through hoops that middle-class or wealthy families never have to navigate in order to receive state or federal benefits.327 For instance, a 2017 law will give states a greater ability to drug-test beneficiaries of unemployment insurance,328 while no such law exists to drug-test wealthy households who receive public assistance, such as the deduction for home mortgage interest.
+Even when states do not cut back programs, struggling families are often stigmatized and forced to jump through hoops that middle-class or wealthy families never have to navigate in order to receive state or federal benefits.
+For instance, a 2017 law will give states a greater ability to drugtest beneficiaries of unemployment insurance, 330 while no such law exists to drug-test wealthy households who receive public assistance, such as the deduction for home mortgage interest.
 States like North Carolina require that UI beneficiaries meet weekly job search requirements, while Indiana and other states imposed new work and job-training requirements for SNAP recipients.

 In other states, struggling families face a Catch-22: If they try to build up any savings in order to achieve self-reliance, they are denied assistance or forced to sell off assets and spend down savings in order to stay eligible for programs that prevent them from experiencing deep poverty.
-The use of "asset limits" can reduce self-sufficiency and create financial burdens for families while producing no savings for states.329
+The use of "asset limits" can reduce self-sufficiency and create financial burdens for families while producing no savings for states.331

 The stinginess of the safety net and the racialized rhetoric surrounding it has consequences for inequality and the economy broadly.
-States with a higher population of black residents are more likely to have restrictive welfare policies and lower overall benefits.330 And, due to racially discriminatory enforcement of drug laws, people of color-and women of color in particular-are often shut out from food stamps or TANF due to drug convictions.
-This is true despite the fact that there is virtually no difference in drug use between white and black populations.331
+States with a higher population of black residents are more likely to have restrictive welfare policies and lower overall benefits.
+And, due to racially discriminatory enforcement of drug laws, people of color-and women of color in particular-are often shut out from food stamps or TANF due to drug convictions.
+This is true despite the fact that there is virtually no difference in drug use between white and black populations.

-- 85% of voters say there should be increased funding for child care that directly supports greater access to quality programs for low- and middle-income children while their parents work or attend school.332 - 81% of registered voters favor raising food stamp benefits for the typical recipient.333 - Only 19% of working Americans, (and 11% of nonworking Americans) favor cutting aid to the poor.
-334
+85% OF VOTERS say there should be increased funding for child care that directly supports greater access to quality programs for low- and middle-income children while their parents work or attend school.334 OF REGISTERED VOTERS 81% favor raising food stamp benefits for the typical recipient.
+335 ONLY 19% OF WORKING AMERICANS 19% (and 11% of nonworking Americans) favor cutting aid to the poor.
+336